georgetegral/ensuring-quality-releases/README.md

 In this final section, we will enable Monitoring & Observability in our Virtual Machine and App Service to observe the effects of our tests.

 ### Azure Monitor
-We can set up alerts to fire when a resource meets certain conditions, we will set up an email to fire when Data Out is greater than 100 Mb.
+We can set up alerts to fire when a resource meets certain conditions, we will set up an email to fire when requests are more or equal than 10.

+In udacitytest-AppService, go to Monitoring and click on Alert, then + New Rule.

+In Condition we will select ```Requests (Platform)```, in Alert logic we will select for Operator ```Greater than or equal to``` and Threshold value as 10.
+Leave the rest of the configuration as is.

+In Actions we will add an action group, then create an action group named ```actionGroupUdacity```.
+In Notification we will select for Notification Type ```Email/SMS message/Push/Voice.```.
+We will add our email, and for name we will set it as ```emailNotification```.

+We will leave other configurations as is an jump to Review + Create.
+We will hit Create.

+Finally we will add our Alert Rule Details. we will set it as ```10Requests``` and leave severity as ```3 - Informational```.

+Finally, hit ```Create Alert Rule```

+The alert should show something like this:

 ### Azure Log Analytics
 As we previously configured Azure Log Analytics, we can check in the Azure Portal the outputs of the Selenium Test Suite.
 For this we will configure custom logs.